 Convert result to a new scenario

-- Right-click Result in the GFA experiment branch and select the
+- Right-click the Result item and select the

-Convert to GFA scenario option in the pop-up menu.
+Convert to a new scenario option in the pop-up menu.

 As we know, the structure of the supply chain has been adjusted.
 Let us observe the input data to have a closer look at the changes, which affected the following tables: DCs and Factories, Groups, Locations, Sourcing.

-Let us start with the DC and Factories table.
+Let us start with the DCs and Factories table.